 We thank the Reviewer for bringing these to our attention.
 The revised manuscript mentions more sources of stress which are likely to materialize during the immediate period after a tropical cyclone (P. 12, Lines 280-282):

+Tropical cyclone exposure can cause stress and anxiety following potential financial concerns, intimate partner violence, loss of property, loss of family and friends, and other sources of insecurity.28,40,49

 Page 11: Line 245: Missed dialysis should be mentioned.